dutchpsycho/Syscall-Proxy/README.md

 ✔ **Adapt** — Modify and build upon it.

 **However:**
-❌ **No Commercial Use** — This software cannot be used in for-profit applications.
+**No Commercial Use** — This software cannot be used in for-profit applications.
-✔ **Attribution Required** — You must credit **TITAN Softwork Solutions** as the original creator.
+**Attribution Required** — You must credit **TITAN Softwork Solutions** as the original creator.
-✏ **Modifications Must Be Documented** — If you make changes, you must state what was modified.
+**Modifications Must Be Documented** — If you make changes, you must state what was modified.

 Full License: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)

 <br>

 ## Disclaimer
-We am not responsible for anything done with this code.
+I am not responsible for anything done with this code.
 It is provided under public domain and is free-use, what users do with this falls under their personal obligations.
 I do not condone unethical use of this project, you are liable for your own actions.